JCMH1981/C-Deitel-Exercises/README.md

 # C-Deitel-Exercises
-Solved exercises from the book C How To Program, 6/E, by Harvey Deitel &amp; Paul Deitel.
+Solved exercises from the book C How To Program, 6/E, by Harvey Deitel & Paul Deitel.
+The exercises will only be C programs (for now).
+This work is placed in the public domain.